 If you don’t have anyone to exchange clothing with, there is still a simple way to get money for clothing.
 Have you tried selling things on a local Facebook “garage sale” group?
 All you need to do is list your un-needed clothing items for sale.
 Once they sell, you can turn right around and use the same money to buy the clothing that you need.
 It could be from online sales or from actual rummage sales.

 If you don’t currently need any clothing but it happens to be rummage sale season, it can still be a good idea to use this strategy.
 Buy clothing in the next sizes up for your kids.
 They will be wearing them before you know it!
 I always buy as many clothing items from rummage sales as possible and I almost always purchase clothing a year ahead. (ie: right now my oldest wears size 4/5 so we are purchasing size 6 when we find good items/deals)

 A Few More Tips for Living on Next to Nothing…

-I asked our readers on our LHL Facebook page what your best tips were for living on next to nothing.
-Here’s the great advice you had to share.
+I asked our Little House Living readers to share their best tips for how to live on almost nothing.
+Here’s the great advice you had to share!